muratk5n/thirdwave/en/README.md

 ---

-Says 'find an output that is transient'; I guess the output of a Unix process is pretty transient - new programs get created, destroyed, their uptime, ordering can change which changes the output, which will give a near-random looking digest.
+Says 'find an output that is transient'; I guess the output of a Unix process list is pretty transient - new programs get created, destroyed, their uptime, ordering can change which changes the output, which will give a near-random looking digest.

 ---